1902 East Down by-election: Campaign

 Two candidates were selected to run in the by-election.
 James Wood, a Russellite, was selected by the Ulster Farmers' and Labourers' Union to be the compulsory purchase candidate.
 Wood was a local solicitor, Presbyterian and unionist.
 Wood was also supported by the United Irish League.
 The Unionist candidate was R.H.
-Wallace, a solicitor, landlord and an South Down Militia Colonel.
+Wallace, a solicitor, landlord and a South Down Militia Colonel.
 In the run-up to the election, Wallace was in South Africa, fighting in the Second Boer War.

 It was noted that there was 'little formal Unionist organisation' in East Down.

 The by-election was seen as an opportunity for William Thomas Russell's compulsory land purchase campaign.
 Wood, the Russellite candidate, insisted that the election was about the land question.
 The campaign was portrayed as a landlord-versus-tenant contest.

 The election was closely followed in Britain and Ireland, and the Conservative government at the time were supportive of Wallace, with MPs travelling to the constituency to speak in his favour.

 Wood was endorsed by the Northern Whig and the Down Recorder.